 How Can You Use LinkedIn to Further Your Career?

-If you have a well-crafted, keyword-rich profile you will increase your candidacy for a position you are targeting.
+If you have a well-crafted, keyword-rich profile, you will increase your candidacy for a targeting position.
 Make sure your page is concise, professional, and appealing to potential readers.

 How Do You Boost Traffic to Your LinkedIn Page?8 Excellent Ways To Boost Your Job Interview Results Click To Tweet

 A LinkedIn page is only effective if it attracts viewers.